8. Appendix

 Warning

-Note that when the system is installed and operated correctly, it will never be necessary to carry out this procedure.
-Carrying out this procedure is only necessary when the battery has been discharged far too deeply.
-And even then, only sometimes.
-Before opening the battery, carefully follow below instructions, to make sure this procedure is needed.
-Only use this procedure as a last resort, after all other troubleshooting options have been exhausted!
+Carrying out this procedure may only be necessary when the battery has been discharged far too deeply.
+Before opening the battery, follow the instructions below carefully to determine if this procedure needs to be performed.
+Only use this procedure as a last resort after all other troubleshooting options have been exhausted!

 Warning

-This procedure involves opening the battery cover and temporary disconnecting the positive terminal of the battery's internal circuit board.
+This procedure involves opening the battery cover and temporarily disconnecting the positive terminal of the battery's internal circuit board.
 It should only be performed by Victron Energy dealers or distributors, technicians or professional users.
-If in doubt about performing this procedure consult your Victron Energy dealer or distributor.
+If in doubt about performing this procedure, consult your Victron Energy dealer or distributor.

 Introduction and when to use this procedure:

-After a battery has been discharged far too deep, ie. terminal voltages below 8V for a 12V model and 16V for a 24V model, a special slow recharge procedure is required to try to recover the battery.
+After a battery has been discharged too deeply with terminal voltages below 8V or 16V for 12V or 24V batteries respectively, a special slow charge procedure is required to recover the battery.
 This procedure is detailed in chapter Battery very low terminal voltage.
 Read that chapter carefully.
-After such a too deep discharge, it can happen that the microcontroller does not power up correctly.
-This chapter explains how to fix that by power cycling the micro-controller.
-Before opening the battery, first carefully follow below instructions to make sure that it's necessary.
+After such an excessively deep discharge, it can happen that the microcontroller does not power up correctly.
+This chapter explains how to fix that by power cycling the microcontroller.
+Before opening the battery, first follow the instructions below carefully to make sure that it's actually necessary to perform this procedure at all.

-Note, that when installed and operated correctly, batteries will never be discharged to that level.
+Note that batteries will never be discharged to that level when installed and operated correctly.
 Make sure to understand why it happened, and amend the installation and/or the operation of the system accordingly.

 How to recognise a stuck microcontroller: